NextronSystems/thor-manual/signatures/ioc-formats.rst

 File Names
 ----------

-Filename IOCs are specified per line and may have one of two supported formats:
+Filename IOCs are specified one per line and may use one of two supported formats:

 .. code-block:: text